tdc77/ALLEN-BRADLEY-PLC-TO-EXCEL/README.md

 This file now contains some data analysis on a separate gui page. you can load an excel sheet, pick a column from excel sheet to get sum, avg, or cpk from that column of data.

+FINAL UPDATE 6-13-25!!!
+I have added a checkbox to create a new excel sheet at midnight so you can continuously gather data and keep it separated by day.
+Also added a graph feature on data page, you can select starting from the beginning of the file how many points you want to plot.
+This will likely be the final update for this program as its gotten bigger than I expected and really should have been put into classes to make it more readable.
+Oh well.
+New pics of updates at end.

 FIRST ! you must change filepath to where you want data stored.